michidk/swiftcontrol/README.md

 ## Supported Platforms
 - Android
+  - App is losing connection over time?
+Read about how to [keep the app alive](https://dontkillmyapp.com/).
 - macOS
 - Windows
-  - make sure you have installed the "[Microsoft Visual C++ Runtime libraries](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)"
   - Windows may flag the app as virus.
 I think it does so because the app does control the mouse and keyboard.
+  - Bluetooth connection unstable?
+You may need to use an [external Bluetooth adapter](https://github.com/jonasbark/swiftcontrol/issues/14#issuecomment-3193839509).
 - [Web](https://jonasbark.github.io/swiftcontrol/) (you won't be able to do much)

 ## Troubleshooting
 - Your Zwift device is found but connection does not work properly?
 You may need to update the firmware in Zwift Companion app.
-- The **Android** app is losing connection over time?
-Read about how to [keep the app alive](https://dontkillmyapp.com/).
-- **Windows** bluetooth connection unstable?
-You may need to use an [external Bluetooth adapter](https://github.com/jonasbark/swiftcontrol/issues/14#issuecomment-3193839509).

 ## How does it work?
 The app connects to your Zwift device automatically.
+It does not connect to your trainer itself.

-- When using Android a "click" on a certain part of the screen is simulated to trigger the action.
+- When using Android a touch on a certain part of the screen is simulated to trigger the action.
 - When using macOS or Windows a keyboard or mouse click is used to trigger the action.
-  - there are predefined Keymaps for MyWhoosh and indieVelo / Training Peaks
+  - there are predefined Keymaps for MyWhoosh, indieVelo / Training Peaks, and others
   - you can also create your own Keymaps for any other app
   - you can also use the mouse to click on a certain part of the screen, or use keyboard shortcuts